djulich/aap-rpm-installation/README.md

 4. Execute `setup.sh` in the setup-bundle from step 1 with option -r, e.g. `~/repos/aap-rpm-installation/ansible-automation-platform-setup-bundle-2.4-6.2-x86_64/setup.sh -i ~/repos/aap-rpm-installation/inventory-for-setup-2.4 -r`

 Notes:
 - If the backup file is in another location (than the setup-bundle root), add `-e "restore_backup_file=<path-to-backup-file>"` to the `setup.sh` command line.
-Note that the backup must be a tar.gz file, it cannot be a folder.
+Note that the backup must be a `.tar.gz` file, it cannot be a folder.

 ## Steps for updating AAP